Kate Trotter: Career

 Trotter has over 100 credits in film and television.
 She won a Gemini Award for Guest Actress in a Dramatic Series in 2003 for Blue Murder.

 Her stage roles have included Miss Havisham in Great Expectations, Madge Kendal in The Elephant Man, Alma in Summer and Smoke, Juliet in Romeo and Juliet, Hermione in The Winter's Tale, Katie in Quiet in the Land and Ann Whitfield in Man and Superman.
 She is a three-time Dora Mavor Moore Award winner for her stage roles.

 In addition to her own acting, Trotter has also taught acting at George Brown College and the Armstrong Studio, and works as a professional communication coach.

 She also worked as a voice actress, providing her voice for Queen Nehelenia in the original English dub of the fourth season of the Sailor Moon anime in 2000.

 Personal life

-She was briefly married to theatre director Guy Sprung in the 1980s.
+She was married to theatre director Guy Sprung during 1980s.